basp/sakura/README.md

     ./moo database.db database.db.new &

 You'll have to substitute `database.db` with any of the available `.db` files in the `/app` directory though.

+## Testing it out
+The best way to test it out is to install a so called "MUD Client", I recommend [Mudlet](https://www.mudlet.org/) but there are alternatives.
+You could also try `telnet` if you're comfortable with that.
+On *nx based systems `nc` works great as well.

+    > nc 127.0.0.1 4000
+    ** connected **

+If you get the `**connected**` response you're good to go.
+What you can do at this point depends on the database you're using.